Legionella: Sources

 Documented sources include cooling towers, swimming pools, domestic water systems, showers, ice-making machines, refrigerated cabinets, whirlpool spas, hot springs, fountains, dental equipment, soil, automobile windshield washer fluid (especially if filled with water instead of wiper fluid), industrial coolant and waste water treatment plants.

-The following are not sources of infection: home/car/window (as seen in some hotels) air-conditioning units that do not use water to cool air.
+Air-conditioning units that do not use water to cool air cannot be sources of infection.

 Airborne transmission

 The bacteria can spread through tiny droplets of water that get into the air.
 People can breathe in these droplets, which then infect cells in the airways, resulting in illness.
 This is the most common way Legionella spreads.

 Recreational exposure

 Cooling towers are well established as sources of Legionella that may have an effect on community exposure to the bacterium and Legionnaires' disease epidemics.
 In addition to cooling towers, use of swimming pools, spa pools, and other recreational water bodies has also been shown to increase risk of exposure to Legionella, though this differs by species of Legionella.
 In a review of disease caused by recreational exposure to Legionella, most exposures occurred in spas or pools used by the public (hotels or recreational centers) or in natural settings (hot springs or thermal water).

 Hotels and other tourist destinations have contributed to Legionella exposure.
 The relative danger at commonly used facilities with heating and cooling water systems depends on several factors, such as the water source, how much Legionella is present (if there is any), if and how the water system is treated, how people are interacting with this water, and other factors that make the water systems so dynamic.

 In addition to tourists and other recreators, gardeners may be at increased risk for exposure to Legionella.
-In some countries (like Australia), Legionella lives in soil and compost.
+In some countries (such as Australia), Legionella lives in soil and compost.
 Warmer temperatures and increased rainfall in some regions of the world due to climate change may impact Legionella in soil, gardeners' seasonal exposure to contaminated soil, and complex water systems used by the public.